 VCOM Internal Counseling Services

-Academic Counseling is confidential and information is not shared with administration, faculty, staff, or other students unless the safety of a student is in question.
+Clinical counseling is confidential and information is not shared with administration, faculty, staff, or other students unless the safety of a student is in question.

 Meet the VCOM–Carolinas Director for Academic and Counseling Services

-The Director for Academic and Counseling Services is Dr. Natalie Fadel, PsyD.
+The Director for Counseling Services is Dr. Natalie Fadel, PsyD.
 Dr. Fadel provides counseling for students who need assistance with academics, relationship issues, anxiety, life transitions, organizational skills, and stress management.
 These are the most common issues medical students tend to encounter; however, this list may include anything else that surfaces as a barrier to success in medical school like substance use, grief, and perfectionism.
 Sometimes students just feel overwhelmed and are unsure of the next best steps to take.
 Dr. Fadel can assist with problem-solving and also provide recommendations for outside services that may be beneficial.
 No issue is too big or too small, so don’t hesitate to reach out to her; her doors are always open!
 Appointments may be conducted as in-person meetings or via SKYPE if a student is located away from campus.
 To schedule an appointment, students should call or email Dr. Fadel or contact the Student Services Department or The Center for Institutional, Faculty, and Student Success for assistance.

 Natalie M. Fadel, PsyD